jmjoseph/dbrs-project/README.md

 ```
 $ echo "X-App-Token,APPLICATION_TOKEN" > api_nycOpenData.csv
 ```
-4. Open **data_ingest_and_clean.ipynb** and run all cells.
+4. Open Jupyter Notebook in a browser using the URL provided by Docker.
+Use `docker-machine env` to get your default IP if needed.
-5. Open **311_data_explore.ipynb** and run all cells.
+5. Open **data_ingest_and_clean.ipynb** and run all cells.

-And if that all somehow fails, feel free to open the notebook snapshots in Github's viewer.
+6. Open **311_data_explore.ipynb** and run all cells.
+Cells with matplotlib output may need to be rerun afterwards.

-These notebooks have an additional city map plotting that won't run in the container.
+And if that all somehow fails, feel free to open the notebook snapshots in GitHub's viewer.